Huntsville Swim Association Group Structure

 Frequently Asked Questions

-Q. Will tuition rates change as a result of the group structure change?
+Q. Will tuition rates ever change?

 A. For each age band, we offer a group that runs in multi-week sessions with breaks aligned to school calendars and the summer.
-As part of the analysis done to formulate the new group structure, meet and practice data was reviewed, as well as feedback from coaches and families (via the Membership Survey), to formulate this offering.
+As part of the analysis done to formulate the new group structure, meet and practice data was reviewed, as well as feedback from coaches and families (via a Membership Survey), to formulate this offering.
 There was a clear need for an offering that was of a lower level of commitment and that aligned to the desire of many families to have the freedom to pursue activities outside of HSA.
 Swimmers in this group register ahead of each session, thus giving them the freedom to skip a session during a particularly busy time or during the summer when Rocket City Swim League is offered.
-Expected 2024/2025 session dates are noted below:
+Expected 2025/2026 session dates are noted below:

-Session 3: March 24th- May 24th
+Session 3: March 30th- May 23rd

 Q. Does a swimmer have to meet all minimum expectations for entrance to a group?